sandstorm-io/tos-pp/sandcats-privacy.md

 * Your server's IP address.
 This address will be published to the world via the DNS protocol, as is the purpose of the service.
 * Your email address.
 We will use this address to contact you with service issues if needed and to help you recover a lost hostname.
 We will not share this address with anyone unless required by law, in which case we will notify you unless prohibited by law.
+* Your chosen Sandcats subdomain.
+Although we do not actively publish a directory of Sandcats hostnames, this name may appear in certificate transparency reports and other public places.

 ## Data gathered by other users' servers